Federal Benefit·🎓Education & Training

 Duration

-Up to 36 months of full-time education benefits.
+Up to 36 months full-time.
 Veterans with multiple qualifying service periods may access up to 48 months total ("Rule of 48").

 Time limit